bruce338181920/Quiz_App/README.md

-# Code for the Quiz App
+# -Technical Guide for Quiz App
-UCL - CEGEG090
+-UCL - CEGEG090
-Web and Mobile GIS
+-Web and Mobile GIS
-Assignment
+-Assignment
-Technical Guide for Quiz App
+-Technical Guide for Quiz App

 1. After setup the same server (Do not need to start a new one if the old one is still running)
 2. Clone the repository, “bruce338181920/Question_App”, to the desired place using Bitvise SSH Client.